FAOEuFMD/TOM/README.md

 ### Development server

-- Run `npm start` in the project directory to start the Express server on port 5500.
+10. Run `npm start` in the project directory to start the Express server on port 5500.
-- `cd client` and run `npm run serve` to start the client server in development mode with hot reloading.
+11. `cd client` and run `npm run serve` to start the client server in development mode with hot reloading.

-### Production build

-Run `npm run build` in the client folder to create a production build in the server folder (`/server/public`).

 ### JWT

-JSON Web Tokens are used for user authorization and a secret string is used to sign the tokens.

-Add your secret to the `.env` file:
+12. Add your JWT secret to your `.env` file:

 ```